Learn how easy it is to create an event-driven flow that is triggered by a new message in Slack so that you can perform an action in another app.

 - Go back to the flow you’re creating in App Connect.

-- Click the (+) and then select MailChimp > Add subscriber to a list.
+- Click the (+) and then select MailChimp > Add member to a list.

 - If you havenâ€™t already connected a MailChimp account, click Connect to MailChimp and follow the instructions to allow App Connect to connect to your MailChimp account.

-- In the Lists field, select the Coding events list.
+- In the Lists field, select your list (audience); for example, Coding events list.

 - Click inside the Email Address field, then click the Insert a reference icon .